ceaksan/tagsight-gtm-debugger/README.md

 ## 🎯 Purpose

 Google Tag Manager is powerful—but navigating triggers and groups can be tedious.
-**TagSight** gives you immediate visibility into what’s connected to what, **boosting your confidence when debugging or configuring advanced tag setups**.
+**TagSight** gives you immediate visibility into what's connected to what, **boosting your confidence when debugging or configuring advanced tag setups**.

 ---